ademyro/bullet-script/README.md

 Thanks to everyone who visited this repository.
 BulletScript was a project that I created to learn parsing, lexing, interpreting, AST and other interesting concepts.

-I am currently working on a more serious project called Luneuse, implemented in C and will also be interpreted.
+I am currently working on a more serious project called Carlate, implemented in C and will also be interpreted.
 Repository will be published when further progress is made.